my-eq/go-attom/README.md

 ## Property API Coverage

 All endpoints use ATTOM API version `v4` unless noted otherwise.
 Some endpoints use specialized versions: sale comparables use `v2`, preforeclosure uses `v3`, and transportation noise hazards use `v1.0.0`.
-Descriptions come from the official ATTOM swagger definitions included in this repository (note: swagger files are historical v1.0.0 specifications but endpoint paths have been updated to reflect current API usage).
+Descriptions come from the official ATTOM swagger definitions included in this repository, updated to reflect the latest API versions as of November 2025.

 ### Property Profiles & Basics